What is Tag Gateway?

 Don't

-- Don't assume 100% tracking — some users block everything
+- Assume 100% tracking — some users block everything

-/google-analytics/ - Don't skip GDPR consent — Tag Gateway doesn't exempt you
+/google-analytics/ - Skip GDPR consent — Tag Gateway doesn't exempt you

-- Don't cache proxy responses (data must be live)
+- Cache proxy responses (data must be live)

 Privacy Compliance

 Tag Gateway improves tracking reliability but doesn't change your privacy obligations.
 You still need GDPR consent before tracking EU users.
-The GROW Platform integrates with Google Consent Mode v2 to handle this correctly.
+The GROW Your Sales integrates with Google Consent Mode v2 to handle this correctly.

 Next Steps